GrahamC7/d287-java-frameworks/README.md

 B.  Create a README file that includes notes describing where in the code to find the changes you made for each of parts C to J. Each note should include the prompt, file name, line number, and change.

-README.md, modified entire README file
+1. README.md, all lines, modified entire README file

 C.  Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.